HussainAli-Networking/IT7099-GHN-Project/README.md

    - Routing
    - Security
    - Connectivity checks
-4. Compare your own setup against the configs in the repo.
+4. Compare your own setup against the configs in the Repository .

 ---